Uganda People's Defence Force: UNLA, 1979–1986

-Uganda Peoples' Defence Force, 1995 to present
+Uganda Peoples' Defence Force (UPDF), 1995–present

 The NRA had been successful in its war, and its senior military officers held key political positions in the NRM.
 It was reduced in size under pressure from donors, unwilling to fund either an outsize army or civil service.
 Between 1990 and 1996 the army was reduced from 100,000 to 40,000, and the civil service from 320,000 to 156,000.
 Yet the defence budget rose from $44 million in 1991 as far as $200 million in 2004.
 Somerville ascribes the budget rise to the rebellion in the north, Uganda's military intervention in the Congo, and "massive corruption" - 'ghost soldiers' who did not exist, whose (real) salaries were claimed by senior officers.

 The National Resistance Army was renamed the Uganda People's Defence Force following the enactment of the 1995 Constitution of Uganda.

 UPDF's primary focus was the conflict with the Lord's Resistance Army (LRA), a rebel group operating in the country's northern region.
 Since March 2002, UPDF has been granted permission to carry out operations against LRA bases across the border in South Sudan.
 These raids, collectively known as Operation Iron Fist, have resulted in the repatriation of many abducted children being held by the rebels as child soldiers or sex slaves.
 The LRA has fled Uganda and been pushed deep into the jungles of the Central African Republic and the Democratic Republic of the Congo (DRC) (principally Orientale Province).